entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

-187. Dorsal articular lamina on trunk armour: absent(0); present(1).
+187. Dorsal articular lamina on trunk armour: absent (0); present (1).
 > Zhu Y. et al. (2019), Character 3; Zhu Y. et al. (2021), Character 356; Zhu Y. et al. (2022), Character 561.

 > - The coding of the new Xitun actinolepid is ?.

-188. Cranial fossa receiving the ventral articular lamina of the trunk: absent(0); present(1).
+188. Cranial fossa receiving the ventral articular lamina of the trunk: absent (0); present (1).
 > Zhu Y. et al. (2019), Character 4; Zhu Y. et al. (2021), Character 357; Zhu Y. et al. (2022), Character 562.

 > - The coding of the new Xitun actinolepid is 0.

-189. Trunk ventral articular lamina develops into flange or condyle: (0) absent, continuous along the articular lamina of the anterior dorsolateral plate; (1) present, the articular lamina develops into distinctive flange or condyle.
+189. Trunk ventral articular lamina develops into flange or condyle: absent, continuous along the articular lamina of the anterior dorsolateral plate (0) ; present, the articular lamina develops into distinctive flange or condyle (1).
 > Zhu Y. et al. (2019), Character 5; Zhu Y. et al. (2021), Character 358; Zhu Y. et al. (2022), Character 563.

 > - The coding of the new Xitun actinolepid is ?.

-190. Rotatory contact of the articulation: absent(0); present(1).
+190. Rotatory contact of the articulation: absent (0); present (1).
 > Zhu Y. et al. (2019), Character 6; Zhu Y. et al. (2021), Character 359; Zhu Y. et al. (2022), Character 564.

 > - The coding of the new Xitun actinolepid is ?.

-191. Lateral ridges on skull roof laterally defining the articulation: (0) absent; (1) present.
+191. Lateral ridges on skull roof laterally defining the articulation: absent (0); present (1).
 > Young (1978); Zhu Y. et al. (2019), Character 8; Zhu Y. et al. (2021), Character 360; Zhu Y. et al. (2022), Character 565; Brazeau et al. (2023), Character 179.

 > - Brazeau et al. (2023): "Para-articular process of dermal neck joint: (0) absent; (1) present.
 The para-articular process and depression were used to define the articulation of petalichthyids by Young (1978).
 We disagree with Brazeau et al. (2023) in the coding of arthrodires."

 > - The coding of the new Xitun actinolepid is 0.

-192. Spiracular notch: absent(0); present(1).
+192. Spiracular notch: absent (0); present (1).
 > - The spiracular notch between the postorbital plate and the dorsal margin of suborbital plate is present in some Incisoscutoidea, such as *Torosteus*, *Harrytoombsia*, and *Mcnamaraspis*.
 The spiracular notch of *Mcnamaraspis* is closed by short contact between the suborbital and postorbital plates.

 193. Cutaneous sensory organ pit on the postsuborbital plate: absent(0); present(1).

-194. Cutaneous sensory organ pit on the suborbital plate: absent(0); present(1).
+194. Cutaneous sensory organ pit on the suborbital plate: absent (0); present (1).
 > - Within arthrodires, cutaneous sensory organ pits aremost commonly found on the suborbital and postsubor-bital plates of eubrachythoracid arthrodires: the suborbitaland postsuborbital plates of Coccosteus (Stensi€o 1963;Fig. 5B), Watsonosteus (Miles & Westoll 1962),Goodradigbeeon (White 1978),Torosteus (Gardiner & Miles 1990) and Plourdosteus(Ørvig 1960) and the postsuborbital plate of Harrytoombsia (Miles  &  Dennis  1979), Mcnamaraspis(Long 1995), Simosteus (Dennis & Miles 1982), Compagopiscis (Gardiner & Miles 1994), Dickosteus (Miles & Westoll 1962) and Kimberleyichthyes (Dennis-Bryan & Miles 1983).

-195.Supraorbital crista: absent(0); present(1).
+195.Supraorbital crista: absent (0); present (1).
 > - The supraorbital crista is present in *Arenipiscus*,*Dhanguura*, and *Exutaspis*.

 196. ADL overlapped by the PL: absent(0); present(1).